jremb/logos_gpt_example/README.md

 - OpenAI API key

 The code assumes that you are on Windows, have Logos installed, and that you have a valid OpenAI API key with an environment variable called OPENAI_API_KEY.

+Running the code requires that you have the `openai` and `jupyterlab` Python packages installed.